 - 3.1.1.
-A provider wishing to request access should contact Liam Ellement-Wall Careers Leader.
-All requests made by providers should be emailed at least 6 weeks in advance of the expected date of the session. - Telephone: 01902 939574 Email: lwall@oswba.co.uk - 3.1.2.
+A provider wishing to request access should contact Liam Wall, Careers Leader.
+All requests made by providers should be emailed at least 6 weeks in advance of the expected date of the session. - Telephone: 01902 493797 Email: lwall@oswba.co.uk - 3.1.2.
 The academy will then work with providers to identify the most effective opportunity for them to share information about education and training opportunities.
 The Careers Leader will prepare for each provider visit by notifying students and their parents to consult the provider website for background information, including details of the courses and qualifications that the provider offers and their Ofsted grade. - 3.1.3.
 Please complete this table and copy into an email to the Careers Leader (or create a link to a document)

-e.g. ,Lakeside College, Further Education College, and Apprenticeship provider for 16- 18-year-old students Name and Job title: Email address: Felephone number All visitors will be subject to our safeguarding policy.
-A DBS check will not be required.
-Click here to access the Academy's safeguarding policy
+Name of the provider requesting access &details of provision e.g., Lakeside College, Further Education College, and Apprenticeship provider for 16-18-year-old students Contact name at Provider and contact details Name and Job title: Email address:

-Aims and objectives of session including year group e.g., Year 10 assembly Post 16 Options including entry requirements, courses available, labour market information & sectors relating to courses, positive destinations on completion of courses.
-Please demonstrate which Gatsby e.g., Benchmarks relate to the session and how (link to information re Gatsby Benchmarks Good Career Guidance Education Gatsby BM1 After reading Careers Programme support to further enhance this BM4 linking GCSE subjects to career related learning and future progression routes BM7 Provide a meaningful encounter of further education Proposed format, timings and duration of the session including facilities and equipment required e.g., One hour assembly, theatre, or main hall to accommodate year group.
+Telephone number Proposed date, time, and length of session Number of staff who propose to visit All visitors will be subject to our safeguarding policy.
+A DBS check will not be required. https://ormistonswbacademy.org.uk/admin/wp- content/uploads/sites/18/2023/10/OAT-Child- Protection-and-Safeguarding-July-2023.pdf Aims and objectives of session including year group e.g., Year 10 assembly Post 16 Options including entry requirements, courses available, labour market information & sectors relating to courses, positive destinations on completion of courses.
+Please demonstrate which Gatsby Benchmarks relate to the session and how (link to information re Gatsby Benchmarks Good Career Guidance Education Gatsby e.g., BM1 After reading Careers Programme support to further enhance this BM4 linking GCSE subjects to career related learning and future progression routes BM7 Provide a meaningful encounter of further education Proposed format, timings and duration of the session including facilities and equipment required e.g., One hour assembly, theatre, or main hall to accommodate year group.
 PowerPoint presentation including videos.
 Questions and answers session for students.
 Literature to be taken away following assembly.
 Support required from Ormiston SWB Academy, including staffing To enable the academy to provide appropriate supervision.